Malaysia names new central bank governor

 She succeeds Muhammad Ibrahim, who resigned two weeks ago after the central bank came under scrutiny over a 2 billion ringgit ($500 million) land purchase from the government.
 Proceeds were used to pay debts of the 1MDB state investment fund, which is under investigation for possible graft and money-laundering.

-Muhammad was the latest senior official to resign amid a corruption probe of the government of former premier Najib Razak, whose long-ruling coalition suffered a shocking defeat in May 9 elections.
+Muhammad denied any wrongdoing but said he resigned to avoid tarnishing Bank Negara Malaysia's reputation.
+He was the latest senior official to quit amid a corruption probe of the government of former premier Najib Razak, whose long-ruling coalition suffered a shocking defeat in May 9 elections.

+"Bank Negara Malaysia will continue to focus on delivering its mandate of maintaining monetary and financial stability, in the best interests of the nation," Nor Shamsiah said at a joint news conference with Lim.
+She declined to comment when asked on her priorities, saying she will review the situation once she takes office.

+Nor Shamsiah, who joined Bank Negara in 1987, left quietly two years ago and joined the International Monetary Fund before her latest appointment.
+She was Bank Negara deputy governor for six years and was part of an investigation team probing the 1MDB saga before she quit.